vmware-tanzu/servicebinding/samples/controlled-resource/README.md

 # Controlled Resource

-Sometimes a the application resource you create is not PodSpec-able, but it creates a child resource that is.
+Sometimes a the workload resource you create is not PodSpec-able, but it creates a child resource that is.
 In cases like this, we can inject into the child resource.
 Normally, it is not possible to mutate a controlled resource, as the controller should see the mutation and undo the change, however, `ServiceBinding`s are able to inject into controlled resources and keep the injected values in sync.

 This behavior may not be portable across other service binding implementations.